 - 1. All exhibits must have been grown and cared for by the exhibitor as part of their current 4-H gardening project. - 2.
 Exhibitors should be knowledgeable about various aspects of produce, including but not limited to different varieties, soil testing, fertilizers used, etc. - 3.
-Vegetable exhibits should be prepared according to the Illinois Vegetable Garden Guide is available online at: http://web.extension.illinois.edu/vegguide/. - 4.
+Vegetable exhibits should be prepared according to the Illinois Vegetable Garden Guide is available online at: go.illinois.edu/4HVegetableGuide. - 4.
 Waxes or oils may not be used on vegetables or fruits. - 5.
 Any plant infested with insects will be removed from the exhibit area. - 6.
 Remember to use the Exhibiting Vegetables publication when preparing your vegetables.
 When selecting vegetables for exhibition, keep in mind that the judge will evaluate them based on cleanliness, uniformity, condition, quality, and trueness to variety.
 Specimens should be clean and fresh. - 7.
 Each 4-Her enrolled in vegetable gardening may enter 4 vegetable exhibits. - 8.
 Each vegetable exhibit consists of two plates.
 Put only one variety on each plate.
-If you enter 4 exhibits, you will have a total of 8 plates.
+If you enter 4 exhibits, you will have a total of 8 plates. - 9.
+General gardening advice and information can be found at https://extension.illinois.edu/gardening.